hapax/hapax.github.io/research.md

   quickly".
 A brief introduction to both notions.
 - [*String perturbation theory and Riemann surfaces*]({{
 hapax.github.io }}/assets/strings-project.pdf) (2018).
 To paraphrase
-Mark Kac, propagating strings hear the shape of a Riemann surface.
-I explain what this means in terms of path integrals and moduli space of vacuum loop amplitudes.
+Mark Kac, propagating string hear the shape of every Riemann surface.
+I explain what this means in terms of the path integral and moduli space of a string loop amplitude.
 - [*The inflationary spectrum*]({{ hapax.github.io
   }}/assets/inflation-notes.pdf) (2016).
 If you want phenomenological
   constraints for your crazy pet GUT, you could do worse than go